Previous Allstate/National Journal Polls

 Researcher Cameron Joseph contributed to this report.

-This article appears in the Oct.
-10, 2009, edition of National Journal.
+This article appears in the October 10, 2009, edition of National Journal Magazine.